New Govt water reforms miss mark on nitrogen pollution, advocates say

 Permanent fences will not need to move to comply with riparian setback requirements, although freshwater farm plans and regional rules may require more than this.

-On the lack of set bottom lines for phosphorus and nitrate pollutants, Baisden pointed out the Government had set a timeframe for continuing the consider them.
+On the lack of set bottom lines for phosphorus and nitrate pollutants, Baisden pointed out the Government had set a timeframe for continuing to consider them.

 "Nobody is off the hook here.
 The real issue here, is we have been through a huge process and we've actually got to think again and talk about it over the election."